Some Notes on Quantitative Generalized CLTs with Self-Decomposable Limiting Laws by Spectral Methods: Introduction

-As direct applications, several quantitative instances of generalized central limit theorems with $\alpha$-stable limiting laws are put forward (see theorems \ref{thm:all_dimensions_rot} and \ref{thm:quantitative_approximation_Ls} and inequality \eqref{ineq:rate_convergence_cauchy_case} below).
-In particular, the computed rates of convergence are sharp and match, in the non-degenerate symmetric $\alpha$-stable case with $\alpha \in (1,2)$, the best known rates available in the literature (see Remark \ref{rem:comparison_known_results} for details).
-In the non-degenerate symmetric Cauchy case, a $n^{-1}$-rate of convergence is obtained when the initial law is a certain instance of layered stable distributions (see, e.g., \cite{HK_07,RS_10}).
+As direct applications of the previous stability results, several quantitative instances of generalized central limit theorems with $\alpha$-stable target laws are put forward.
+In particular, the computed rates of convergence are sharp and match, in the non-degenerate symmetric $\alpha$-stable case with $\alpha \in (1,2)$, the best known rates.
+Moreover, Subsection \ref{subsec:literature_review} below discusses at length the related literature and provides a detailed comparison between Theorem \ref{thm:all_dimensions_NDS} and the corresponding results contained in \cite{Chen_Nourdin_Xu_Yang_23}.
+Finally, in the non-degenerate symmetric Cauchy case, a $n^{-1}$-rate of convergence is obtained when the initial law is a certain instance of layered stable distributions (see, e.g., \cite{HK_07,RS_10}).